Ja-Tar/Launkey/README.md

 - [ ] Launchpad compatibility *(for now it works only with LaunchPad Mini MK1)*
 - [ ] And more...

-# MORE information on wiki!
+# MORE information on wiki page!

 > [!WARNING]
 > Wiki is still under construction!